Comparison of the Babylonian

 too numerous and noisy.

 send a worldwide flood.
-This would drown men, women, children, babies and infants, as well
+This would have drowned all men, women, children, babies and infants, as well

 as eliminate all of the land animals and birds.

-The Gods (or God) knew of one righteous man, Ut-Napishtim or Noah.
+God (or one of the gods) knew of one righteous man, Ut-Napishtim or Noah.

 It would have at least